+The joints most commonly affected by osteoarthritis (OA) are the neck, hips, knees, back and small joints of the fingers.
 Initially osteoarthritis may be associated with an inflammatory process and the onset is seen with mild swelling and stiffness in the hands and affected joints.
-It is usually subtle and gradual.
+It’s usually subtle and gradual.

 Pain is the main symptom in OA.
 It starts gradually and is often described as a deep ache, made worse by exercise and using the joint.